OpenLifelogQA: An Open-Ended Multi-Modal Lifelog Question-Answering Dataset: Baseline Experiment

 \section{Baseline Experiment}

-In this section, we run a baseline experiment on the OpenLifelogQA dataset with a SOTA multi-modal LLM, LLaVA-NeXT-Interleave.
+In this section, we run a baseline experiment on the OpenLifelogQA dataset with a well-known and easy-to-reproduce multi-modal LLM, LLaVA-NeXT-Interleave.
 The experimental setting and results, as well as some analysis, are discussed in the following sections.